 - salt and pepper to taste

 - Blanch the broccoli: Bring a large pot of water to a boil and add in a generous pinch of salt after the water boils.
 Boil the broccoli florets for 1 minute and then place the broccoli into a bowl of ice water or run it under cold running water to stop the cooking process.
 This helps brighten the color and retain the crunchiness of the broccoli while removing some of the raw taste.
-Drain the broccoli from the ice bath and set it aside.
+Drain the broccoli very well from the ice bath and set it aside.
+Excess water will dilute the dressing.

 - Make the dressing: In a small pot, heat the minced garlic and olive oil until the garlic starts to sizzle and becomes fragrant.
 Remove it from the heat and add in the sesame oil, soy sauce, rice wine vinegar, black and white sesame seeds, and chili pepper flakes.